farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 The group of players is referred to in this extra as a `party`.
 This group has a separate `party sheet` which tracks `details` of how they are perceived by the world around them, as well as maintaining party-level `danger` and `progress` clocks.

 The `party sheet` can represent things such as their “HQ” or “Ship”.
-It can also be used to represent relationships with important groups or specific NPCs.
+It can also be used to represent relationships with important factions or specific NPCs.

 > #### Example
 >